 In conjunction with our development of this device, we anticipate potential partnership opportunities, including with manufacturers of biologic drugs, in the parenteral protein market.
-We estimate this market to be in excess of \$250 billion (or \$25 billion for monoclonal antibodies alone) with strong patient and physician preferences for the oral delivery of proteins as compared to subcutaneous injections.
+We estimate this market to be in excess of \$250 billion (or over \$100 billion for monoclonal antibodies alone) with strong patient and physician preferences for the oral delivery of proteins as compared to subcutaneous injections.

-Our current internal pipeline includes PGN-001, an oral version of adalimumab (a drug with approximately \$19 billion in annual sales), and PGN-OB2, an oral version of a GLP-1 analog (a drug with a projected \$15 billion market by 2025.
-Given use of known molecules, rapid proof of concept and value inflexion with preclinical and phase 1 pharmacokinetic results is possible.
+Our current internal pipeline includes PGN-001, an oral version of adalimumab (a drug with approximately \$19 billion in annual sales), and PGN-OB2, an oral version of a GLP-1 analog (a drug with a projected \$15 billion market by 2025).
+As a result of our use of known molecules, we believe that rapid proof of concept and value inflexion with preclinical and phase 1 pharmacokinetic results is possible.